FreshRSS/Extensions/xExtension-ImageProxy/README.md

 ### Apache configuration

-In order to use Apache `mod_rewrite`, you will need to set the following settings:
+In order to use Apache [mod_rewrite](https://httpd.apache.org/docs/current/mod/mod_rewrite.html), you will need to set the following settings:

 * `proxy_url` = **https://www.example.org/proxy/**